Dev-I-J/JNote/docs/_build/html/_sources/index.rst.txt

    :maxdepth: 2
    :caption: Contents:

+   index
+   getting-started
+   first-steps-with-jnote

 JNote is a Free and Open-Source Note Pad Application.
-To Get Started, See the :doc:`getting-started` Guide.
+To Get Started, See the :ref:`getting-started` Guide.

+.. index:: Features
+   :name: features

 Features
 ########